jundalisay/sp/content/en/research/schumpeter/capitalism/later/preface.md

+---
-Prefaces and Comments
+title: "Prefaces and Comments on Later Developments"
-on
-Later Developments
+c: "firebrick"
+description: "Capitalism, Socialism And Democracy"
+date: 2025-09-23
+weight: 4
+draft: true
+---

 THIS volume is the result of an effort to weld into a readable form the